cameraui/docs/admin/mqtt.md

 - **Snapshot.** A camera entity fed by the snapshot topic.
 - **Person, Vehicle, Animal, Package.** Detection sensors, only for cameras that have object detection.

-A [sensor](/sensors/) on the camera joins the same device when its type maps to a Home Assistant one: contact, occupancy, smoke and leak sensors, doorbells, temperature, humidity and battery readings, switches, lights (with brightness where the light supports it), sirens, locks, garage doors and security systems.
+Every [exposed sensor](/sensors/) becomes a device of its own when its type maps to a Home Assistant one: contact, occupancy, smoke and leak sensors, doorbells, temperature, humidity and battery readings, switches, lights (with brightness where the light supports it), sirens, locks, garage doors and security systems.
+A sensor assigned to exactly one camera is linked below that camera's device.
 Switches, lights, sirens, locks, garage doors and security systems are controllable from Home Assistant.[^detsensors]

 Entities stay available only while both camera.ui and the camera are online.
 Status is the exception: it follows camera.ui alone, so it can still report the camera as offline.
 Turning discovery back off, turning MQTT off, or changing the discovery prefix or topic prefix removes the entities camera.ui created.

 ## Next steps

 - **[Automations](/automations/)** — react to an incoming MQTT message, or publish one as an action.
-- **[Sensors](/sensors/)** — the sensors that show up on the camera's topics and in Home Assistant.
+- **[Sensors](/sensors/)** — the sensors that show up on the sensor topics and in Home Assistant, and the expose toggle that controls it.

 [^detsensors]: Detection sensors (motion, object, audio, face, license plate and the like) get no entity of their own.
 They feed the Motion and detection entities above.
 [^anon]: Clearing the username or the password lets the built-in broker accept any client without credentials.